Do you wonder how snakes hunt?

 They’ll stay near these spaces, waiting patiently.

-To avoid detection, they’ll use camouflage techniques or make sure they’re well-hidden.
+They’ll use camouflage techniques or make sure they’re well-hidden to avoid detection.

-This includes burying themselves in the sand or lying dormant, with the majority of their bodies underwater.
+This includes burying themselves in the sand or lying dormant, with most of their bodies underwater.

 While some snakes will stalk their prey and follow them until capture, most others will wait for the prey to get within a close enough range, then strike.

-Snakes which have a bit more energy to expend may forage for easily targeted food, like eggs.
+Snakes that have more energy to expend may forage for easily targeted food, like eggs.

 How Do Snakes Kill Their Prey?

-After snakes have found and caught their prey, they must next move onto consuming said prey.
+After snakes have found and caught their prey, they must next move to consume it.

 Sometimes they’ll eat their prey live, and sometimes they’ll kill their prey.